-Experience the Christmas Magic through Christmassy activities at Elves' Hideaway and meet the Santa Claus himself.
-Santa programs are available only in December, but fun-filled activities with the elves continue until late spring.
+Experience the Christmas Magic through Christmassy activities at Elves' Village and meet the Santa Claus himself.
+Santa programs are available only in December, but other fun-filled activities with the elves continue until late spring.

 In late spring, hop onto a helicopter and get a glimpse of the Lappish landscape from a bird’s eye view.
 The flights usually start in early March and continue till early May.

 Pamper yourself at Levi Spa after a long day of skiing.
 Different types of saunas, pools and jacuzzi are included in the entry fee.

 With sushi shops, pizzerias, steakhouses and even a fondue restaurant available, it’s safe to say the restaurant selection of Levi is internationally oriented.
 In fact, there are only a few restaurants concentrating on the local Lappish kitchen.
 The Lappish kitchen is all about freshwater fish, reindeer, local mushrooms and berries.
 We've listed some of the most interesting places below.